Explanation

 =GET.WORKBOOK(1)&T(NOW())

 GET.WORKBOOK is part of a set of commands referred to as "Excel 4.0 macros" or "XLM macros," which were introduced with Excel 4 in the early 1990s.
 These macros provided basic automation in Excel before the introduction of Visual Basic for Applications (VBA) in Excel 5.
-This is essentially a hack that still works in most versions of Excel.
+This is essentially a hack that still works in later versions of Excel.
+In Excel 365, you might need to enable Excel 4.0 macros in the Trust Center, as explained below.

 In the first part of the formula, GET.WORKBOOK(1), retrieves an array of sheet names in the current workbook.
 In a generic workbook called "workbook.xlsx" with five sheets, the resulting array looks like this: